-Impact Avoidance and Minimization Features Definitions
+Impact Avoidance and Minimization Features

-The California High-Speed Rail Authority (Authority) and the Federal Railroad Administration (FRA) have pledged to integrate programmatic IAMFs consistent with the (1) 2005 Statewide Program Environmental Impact Report/ Environmental Impact Statement (EIR/EIS), (2) 2008 Bay Area to Central Valley Program EIR/EIS, and (3) 2012 Partially Revised Final Program EIR into the high-speed rail (HSR) project.
-The Authority and FRA will implement these features during project design and construction, as relevant to the San Jose to Merced Project Section (Project Section), to avoid or reduce impacts.
+The California High-Speed Rail Authority (Authority) and the Federal Railroad Administration (FRA) have pledged to integrate programmatic impact avoidance and minimization features (IAMF) consistent with the (1) 2005 Statewide Program Environmental Impact Report/ Environmental Impact Statement (EIR/EIS), (2) 2008 Bay Area to Central Valley Program EIR/EIS, and (3) 2012 Partially Revised Final Program EIR into the high-speed rail (HSR) project.
+The Authority will implement these features during project design and construction, as relevant to the Palmdale to Burbank Project Section (Project section, or project) to avoid or minimize impacts.

-IAMFs are incorporated into the Project Section design and construction to avoid or minimize environmental or community impacts.
+IAMFs are incorporated into the project design and construction to avoid or minimize the environmental or community impacts.
 The description of each measure details the means and effectiveness of the measure in avoiding or minimizing impacts, as well as the environmental benefits of implementing the measure.
-For example, an IAMF can require development and application of measures to reduce impacts on air quality and hydrology based on applicable design standards that will also reduce impacts on biological resources.
+For example, an IAMF can require development and application of measures to reduce impacts on air quality and hydrology based on applicable design standards that will also reduce impacts to biological resources.

-Each IAMF is described in the EIR/EIS.
-The factual basis for their efficacy, feasibility, and implementation is provided.
+The Draft Environmental Impact Report/Environmental Impact Statement describes how the IAMFs are applicable to project construction and operations and, where appropriate, how they are effective at avoiding or minimizing potential impacts.
 The IAMFs are included in the Mitigation Monitoring and Enforcement Plan to enhance implementation tracking, identify the responsible party, and clarify implementation timing.